DerekCresswell/GameDesign11/4 Platformer/5 ParallaxEffect.md

 // drawing needed

-With a little bit of math we can see that to get the left most position of the tile we need to go from the middle (the X position) to the left by half of the size.
+With a some math we can see that to get the left most position of the tile we need to go from the middle (the X position) to the left by half of the size.
 The right is the same.\
 Let's add these as variables :

 ```csharp